-That’s why more homeowners are considering adding devices like a Nest to their HVAC system.
+That’s why more people are looking to add devices like a Nest to their homes.
 If you're interested in trying a Nest yourself, call your nearest expert for smart thermostat installation in Chelan and Wenatchee.

-From auto scheduling to optimizing energy efficiency, Nest is designed to make controlling the climate of your home effortless.
+From auto scheduling to energy efficiency monitoring, Nest helps make home climate control effortless.

 The first thing to know about resetting a Google Nest Thermostat is the difference between a restart and a reset.

 • Reset: A more drastic function, a reset should restore your Nest to its original settings from the manufacturer.
-For the most part, homeowners will perform a reset as they're moving homes and bringing the thermostat with them, or if they are moving out and want to erase their personal information from the Nest before leaving it for the next homeowner.
+For the most part, homeowners will perform a reset as they're moving homes and bringing the thermostat with them, or if they are moving out and want to erase any personal details from the Nest before leaving it behind for the next resident.

-• Restart: Turns your Nest off before rebooting it with your settings.
-Another way to restart is to press the outside of the Nest and hold it there until it turns black, at which point you can remove your hand.
+• Restart: Shuts your Nest down and starts it back up while remembering your settings.
+Another way to restart is to press the outside of the Nest and hold it there until it goes black, and then pull your hand away.

-• Schedule: This reset setting clears your entire temperature schedule—including for your hot water, if you've connected it to your Nest.
-With this option, you’ll be given the chance to plan out a new schedule or wait until the Nest learns your schedule.
+• Schedule: This type of reset clears any info about your temperature schedule—including for your hot water, if you've connected it to your Nest.
+By choosing this kind of reset, you’ll have to input a new schedule or wait until the Nest learns your schedule.

 2. How to Connect Nest Thermostat to Wi-Fi